yan03515/Master-Project/README.md

 | Validation | `walk_01` |
 | Test | `rotation_01`, `street_04` |

-*Note: The sequences were split by route rather than by individual frames to reduce direct spatial overlap between training and evaluation data and to evaluate generalization on unseen trajectories.*
+*Note: The sequences were split by route rather than by individual frames to reduce temporal data leakage and evaluate generalization across different trajectories.
+Spatial overlap between sequences may still exist.*

 ### Implementation Changes